calebmkim/mysportsblog/content/blog/historical-nba.md

 Playoff record: 16-4, (Beat Heat in 5 in the Finals)

+Given their stats, it's possible that I have this Nuggets team too high.
-The Nuggets had a somewhat underwhelming regular season stats--- like the '15-'16 Cavs, I'm not bothered too much by this because I think they comfortably had the 1 seed and were coasting until the playoffs.
+They had a somewhat underwhelming regular season--- like the '15-'16 Cavs, I'm not bothered too much by this because I think they comfortably had the 1 seed and were coasting until the playoffs.

 The Nuggets faced some very good (although not great) teams in the playoffs: the Suns w/ CP3, Booker, and KD, the Lebron & AD Lakers, and the Jimmy Butler Heat team that had beaten the Bucks and Celtics on the road to the finals.
 Impressively, they were never really challenged by any of these teams: their closest series was vs. the Suns in 6 games; while the Suns did win 2 straight against them to tie the series at 2-2, KD and Booker had to combine for 79 ppg over those two games.
 The Nuggets then won games 5 and 6 by 16 and 25 points respectively.

 Another main reason I have them so high is because of how impressive they were when I watched them play.
-Their offense is like a well-oiled machine: Jokic constantly makes good decisions that lead to good, open shots, Murray shot very well in the 2023 playoffs (much better than 2024), they don't rely on shooting 3's (they were 15th out of the 16 playoff teams that year in 3-point attempts/game: probably part of the reason their PPG differential wasn't as high), and they had a go-to play when they needed to score (Murray-Jokic pick and roll).
+Their offense is like a well-oiled machine: Jokic constantly makes good decisions that lead to open shots (for him or his teammates), Murray shot very well in the 2023 playoffs (much better than 2024), they aren't reliant on making their 3-pointers (they were 15th out of the 16 playoff teams that year in 3-point attempts/game: probably part of the reason their PPG differential wasn't as high), and they had a go-to play when they needed to score (Murray-Jokic pick and roll).
 All of this made the Nuggets a very steady and reliable team that again, was never really challenged in the playoffs.

 **7. '14-'15 Warriors**